 Page-level crawling and indexing instructions

-Every site has a crawl budget - the number of pages search engines will crawl in a given timeframe.
+Every site has a crawl budget: the number of pages search engines will crawl in a given timeframe.
 For large e-commerce sites, optimizing this budget ensures your most important content gets discovered first.
+Similar AI's Cleanup Agent identifies and removes underperforming pages - consolidating, redirecting, or retiring them - so your catalog stays focused on pages that convert.

 Find pages consuming crawl budget without providing value: duplicate content, thin pages, infinite pagination